How to Make a Small House Work

 With a 960-sq.-ft. footprint, this building’s tall ceilings, interlinked spaces, and long vistas across rooms and the outdoors make this compact home feel expansive.

 A few years ago, a team of Oregon designers including Bill Roach, Nir Pearlson, and Roger Ota came together to design a small home for the director of the artists’ retreat Playa at Summer Lake.
 The team was interested in modular construction, energy and material efficiency, and overall sustainability.
 The latter led them toward a relatively small footprint by today’s standards.
-This house has a lot to offer, so wet your whistle with the slideshow below and then be sure to check out Nir’s article, “Small Home Suits Its Site,” in FHB #276.
+This house has a lot to offer and then be sure to check out Nir’s article, “Small Home Suits Its Site,” in FHB #276.

 Make the entrance grand.
 Small homes can still have big details.
 Though most of the house is sided with modest corrugated metal, the designers spec’ed vertical cedar boards for siding at the entries.
 Rusted steel posts and beams support an generous porch at the front door which is also cedar and has the traditional look of strap hinges.